 Beef Taco Pasta

 This Beef Taco Pasta offers a refined take on the classic comfort of hamburger helper, elevated with a southwestern flair.
-It is a one-pot dish where ground beef, taco seasoning, diced tomatoes, green chiles, and pasta come together in a rich, cheesy tomato sauce.
-The technique of cooking the pasta directly in the seasoned broth allows it to absorb all the flavors, creating a harmonious, saucy consistency without the need for draining or extra pots.
-This approach respects Italian culinary principles by maximizing flavor through simple, integrated cooking.
+It combines ground beef, taco seasoning, diced tomatoes, green chiles, and pasta in a rich, cheesy tomato sauce.

 Instructions